-230 3.1 The relationship between CNA and magnetic disturbances
+3.1 The relationship between CNA and magnetic disturbances

-Since the correlation between magnetic disturbances and absorption has been studied before, we want to determine the extent to which our dataset follows the previously established relationship.
+Since the correlation between magnetic disturbances and absorption has been studied before, we want to determine the extent to which our data set follows the previously established relationship.
 Figure 3 is a scatter plot showing the minimum IL index and the absorption for each event.
-The events are colour-coded as red, blue and black for isolated, compound and multi-night events respectively.
-Values for multi-night events describe individual nights.
-Although the Pearson correlation coefficient for events respectively.
-Values for multi-night events describe individual nights.
-Although the Pearson correlation coefficient for the full dataset here is -0.6 (with p < 0.01), a number of obvious outliers can be seen in the figure.
-The correlation in the isolated substorm category is insignificant, while significant correlations (p < 0.01) are found in the categories of compound and multi-night events with correlation coefficients of -0.5 and -0.7, respectively.
+The events are colour-coded as red, blue, and black for isolated, compound, and multi-night events respectively.
+Values for multinight events describe individual nights.
+Although the Pearson correlation coefficient for the full data set here is -0.6(with p < 0.01), a number of obvious outliers can be seen in the figure.
+The correlation in the isolated substorm category is insignificant, while significant correlations (p < 0.01) are found in the categories of compound and multi-night events with correlation coefficients of -0.5 and -0.7 respectively.

-The temporal evolution of CNA during the substorm events from 3 hours before to 7 hours after the onset is illustrated by the superposed epoch plots of CNA in Figure 4.
-The typical evolution of the isolated substorms shows a mild maximum (~ 0.5 dB) in the median curve (blue) at the substorm onset time, which then decays during the following two hours.
-The two other groups of more complex substorms show a slightly higher CNA enhancement in the median curve (up to ~ 0.6 dB) at the onset time, which does not recover within the seven-hour time frame shown here, not even in the 25% percentile curve (bottom red curve).
-Interestingly, the top percentile for both of these event groups maximises an hour after the onset, as well as 4-6 hours after the onset, which is most likely a signature of multiple substorm intensifications.
-Note that there is no appreciable CNA difference
+The temporal evolution of CNA during the substorm events from 3 h before to 7 h after the onset is illustrated by the superposed epoch plots of CNA in Fig. 4.
+The typical evolution of the isolated substorms shows a mild maximum ( $\sim 0.5$ dB) in the median curve (blue) at the substorm onset time, which then decays during the following 2 h.
+Note that the hourly resolution of the superposed epoch analysis places the maximum CNA values at the onset hour, although in higher-resolution data they tend to occur around the minimum IL time, as seen in Fig. 1.
+The two other groups of more Figure 3.
+A scatter showing the correlation between the CNA and IL index values for the substorm events.
+The events are separated into the groups of isolated (red), compound (blue), and multi-night (black) events.

-245 between the compound and multi-night events.
-This is probably due to the multi-night events being a mixture of nights with short single phase pair substorms and those with multiple phase pairs and long durations.
+complex substorms show a slightly higher CNA enhancement in the median curve (up to $\sim 0.6 \text{ dB}$ ) at the onset time, which does not recover within the 7 h time frame shown here, not even in the 25 % percentile curve (bottom red curve).
+Interestingly, the top percentile for both of these event groups maximizes an hour after the onset as well as 4-6 h after the onset, which is most likely a signature of multiple substorm intensifications.
+Note that there is no appreciable CNA difference between the compound and multi-night events.
+This is probably due to the multi-night events being a mixture of nights with short single phase-pair substorms and those with multiple phase pairs and long durations.

 Figure 5 shows the evolution of the median CNA for eight different IL index intensities from IL = -300 nT to IL < -900 nT.
-In general, CNA increases with increasing subtorm intensity.
-For the weakest electrojet intensities (IL ≥ -500 nT), the maximum CNA occurs at the zero epoch.
-In contrast, for events with IL ≤ -900 nT the peak CNA is delayed by one hour (top
+In general, CNA increases with increasing substorm intensity.
+For the weakest electrojet intensities (IL $\geq -500 \text{ nT}$ ), the maximum CNA occurs at the zero epoch.
+In contrast, for events with IL $\leq -900 \text{ nT}$ the peak CNA is delayed by 1 h (top two curves).
+For these stronger events the temporal evolution of the CNA is also highly variable, and they are less obviously ordered by the IL intensity.